MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 }
 ```

+> [!NOTE]
+> The files in your Uno app project should use `UnoSimplePhotos` as the namespace.

+So far, the files for the main view we're working with contain all the capabilities of the desktop solution.
+After we copy over the `ImageFileInfo.cs` model file, we will learn how to modify the desktop-oriented blocks of code for multi-platform compatibility.

-The `MainPage.xaml.cs` file now contains methods from the desktop projects which we can modify in subsequent steps for multi-platform compatibility.
-We now need to copy the `ImageFileInfo` class from the desktop project and paste it into the `MainPage.xaml.cs` file.
-The `MainPage.xaml.cs` file should now look like this:
+Copy `ImageFileInfo` from the desktop project and paste it into the `ImageFileInfo.cs` file.
+Make the following changes:

+- Rename the namespace to be `UnoSimplePhotos` instead of `SimplePhotos`:
+    ```csharp
+    // Found towards the top of the file namespace UnoSimplePhotos;
+    ```
+- Change the parameter type of the `OnPropertyChanged` method to be nullable:
+    ```csharp
+    // string -> string?
+    protected void OnPropertyChanged([CallerMemberName] string? propertyName = null) ...
+    ```
+- Make the `PropertyChangedEventHandler` nullable:
+    ```csharp
+    // PropertyChangedEventHandler -> PropertyChangedEventHandler?
+    public event PropertyChangedEventHandler?
+PropertyChanged;
+    ```

+Put together, the file should look like this:

 ```csharp
 using Microsoft.UI.Xaml.Media.Imaging;